carlosSepher/ninja-payments-api/README.md

 Notes:
 - The API has permissive CORS for development.
-- Use the form to set API base (`http://localhost:8000`) and the bearer token.
+- Use the form to set API base (`http://localhost:8000`), bearer token, and select the provider (Webpay or Stripe).
 - On create, the page will auto‑POST the token to Webpay and you’ll be redirected back through the API to `success.html`, `failure.html` or `canceled.html` with `status` and `buy_order` in the query string.
+  - For Stripe, the frontend will navigate via GET to the returned Checkout URL (provider support on the backend is pending in this repo).